Controlling qubit-oscillator systems using linear parameter sweeps: Introduction

 One of the important tasks in circuit QED systems is the preparation of nonclassical states, such as Fock states and Schr\"odinger cat states.
 These could be useful for various applications, including quantum communication, sensing, and error correction.
 We will therefore pay special attention to the possibility of obtaining practically interesting states at the end of the parameter sweep.
 It is worth noting in this context that there are alternative proposals in the literature for generating nonclassical states in cavity QED systems using periodic modulation of the qubit-cavity coupling strength \cite{Xiao,Liu}.
 One potential advantage of linear sweeps is that they can be robust against certain fluctuations, depending on the details of the experimental setup under study.

-In this work, we investigate some situations in which the parameters of a cavity QED system are varied in a linear sweep and analyze the resulting dynamics.
-In one case we investigate a system with the qubit biased at its symmetry point, in which case the system possesses normal and superradiant phases, depending on the relation between the various system parameters.
+In this work, we perform a systematic analysis of some practically relevant situations in which the parameters of a cavity QED system are varied in a linear sweep.
+We inspect the results to gain insight into the quantum system dynamics and to search for potential applications such as controlled state preparation.
+Two cases arise naturally when considering circuit QED systems with variable parameters.
+In the case where the qubit is biased at its symmetry point, the system possesses normal and superradiant phases, depending on the relation between the various system parameters.
+The normal phase can be thought of as the weak-coupling phase and is associated with weak qubit-cavity correlations in the low-lying energy eigenstates, while the superradiant phase is associated with strong coupling and strong qubit-cavity correlations in the low-lying energy eigenstates.
 We investigate the evolution of the system following a quench between the two different phases.
 We find in particular that the number and energy of the excitations created in the quench is qualitatively asymmetric between the cases of a normal-to-superradiant quench and a superradiant-to-normal quench.
-We also investigate the evolution of a cavity QED system when the qubit is subjected to an LZ sweep.
+The other case in which a linear parameter sweep arises naturally in a circuit QED system is related to the LZ problem.
 In addition to causing a nonadiabatic transition in the qubit, the sweep can lead to the creation of photons in the cavity.
-We show that a standard LZ sweep protocol can be used to almost deterministically prepare Fock states in the cavity.
+We investigate the dynamics in this case and calculate the probabilities of various final outcomes.
+In particular, we show that a standard LZ sweep protocol can be used to almost deterministically prepare Fock states in the cavity.

 The remainder of this manuscript is organized as follows: in Sec.~\ref{Sec:Rabi}, we introduce the Rabi model that describes the cavity QED systems of interest for the present study.
 In Sec.~\ref{Sec:Quench}, we describe our simulations and results for the problem of sweeping the system parameters across the normal-superradiant phase boundary.
 In Sec.~\ref{Sec:LZwO}, we consider the case of performing a linear LZ parameter sweep in a qubit coupled to a harmonic oscillator.
 In Sec.~\ref{Sec:Experiment} we discuss possible implementations using superconducting circuits.
 We summarize our conclusions in Sec.~\ref{Sec:Conclusion}.